lbdudc/geographic-info-reader/README.md

 ### Output JSON

-The object returned by the processFolder method is an array of objects, one for each shapefile.
+The object returned by the processFolder method is an array of objects, one for each geographic info file.
 Each object contains the following properties:

 ```json
 [